LXMAJS/Hello-Word/README.md

-###Preview
+Preview

-this is my first wechat mini program named '找什么书'.
+this is my first wechat mini program named 'find some book'.